collective/collective.elastic.ingest/README.rst

 There, create an item or modify an existing one.
 You should see the indexing task in the celery worker terminal window.

+For production use, please **check that the port 9200 is not exposed to the internet**.
+For a good measure block it with a firewall rule.

 ---------------------------------
 ElasticSearch with Docker Compose
 ---------------------------------